cooper/ferret/std/doc/Complex.md

 ```

 Computed property.
 [Absolute value](https://en.wikipedia.org/wiki/Absolute_value#Complex_numbers)
 (or modulus) of the complex number.
+This is distance from the origin on the
+complex plane](https://en.wikipedia.org/wiki/Complex_plane).
+In polar form,
+this is `r`.